vitar/hwsf/src/100-theory/100-vision-principles-beliefs.md

 HCS is governed by a small set of **systemic principles** that translate into all later models and diagnostics.<br/>
 They describe *how cooperation remains stable* and *why interventions must follow structure, not trend.*

+The following principles describe the **systemic physics** that govern all cooperative work.<br/>
+They form the theoretical foundation that 3SF and other frameworks later apply as operational principles.

 | Principle | Description |
 | :--- | :--- |
 | **Function-First** | Every method or practice must serve a clear cooperative *function*.
 Tools and rituals are effective only when matched to their purpose. |